alexcolls/findme/README.md

 ## 🏗️ Architecture

-FindMe is built with a modern, scalable architecture:
+OneLove is built with a modern, scalable architecture:

 ```
 ┌─────────────────┐